-Recruiters spend just 6–8 seconds looking at a resume during their first review.
-You have very little time to make an impression, so your font choice becomes your silent ambassador of professionalism.
-Your resume must first get past Applicant Tracking Systems (ATS) before human eyes see it.
-These automated systems can be picky about text recognition.
-Uncommon or decorative fonts might make the ATS convert your carefully crafted resume incorrectly.
+Recruiters spend just 6 to 8 seconds on a resume during their first review.
+You have very little time to make an impression, so your font becomes your silent ambassador of professionalism.
+Your resume must first get past Applicant Tracking Systems before a human sees it, and ATS parsers can be picky about text recognition.
+Uncommon or decorative fonts risk being converted incorrectly.

-Readability is the lifeblood of effective resume fonts.
-Hiring managers look through hundreds or even thousands of applications quickly.
+Readability is the lifeblood of an effective resume font.
+Hiring managers skim through hundreds of applications at a time.
 Your font should help them scan easily instead of forcing careful reading.
+Stick to faces designed for sustained reading at small sizes, and avoid novelty weights or condensed styles for body copy.

 Serif fonts have small lines or strokes (called 'serifs') at the ends of letters.
 These decorative touches give text a formal, traditional, and professional look.